cognitiaclaeves/sourceapprentice-blog-hugo/content/blog/serverless-blog-setup-aws-amplify-console-i.md

-tags = ["walkthrough", "blogging", "high-level", "serverless blog"] thread = "serverless-blog-setup" title = "Serverless Blog Setup - AWS Amplify Console"
+tags = ["walkthrough", "blogging", "high-level", "serverless blog"] thread = "serverless-blog-setup" title = "Serverless Blog Setup - AWS Amplify Console" notes = "Original date for merging Jekyll blog into Hugo blog: 2019-07-24"

 +++
 I wasn't really sure how Amplify Console was going to work out for me, so I took a shortcut to testing out a [proof of concept](https://aws.amazon.com/amplify/console/getting-started/ "Get Started with Amplify Console").
 When I started thinking about this, I had planned on building my own server-less components using Flask, Pelican, and a few clever lambdas.
 But I've also been meaning to start working with go -- so I figured I could give Hugo a try: